 If your table is a square or rectangle and you want to choose a rectangular fixture, I would lean on the ‘smaller’ end of the scale and choose a fixture that was approx. 1/2 the width of the table and approx. 1/2-2/3 as long.

 42″ square table: Your light would be approx. 20″

 42″x 78″: Your light would be approx. 20″w x 54″l

 How wide/big should a pendant light be over an island or peninsula?

 There’s a LOT of room to move with this one and usually bigger is better (another epic love-life reference).
-Here’s some basic guidelines to get you started…
+Here are some basic guidelines to get you started…

 Check out my affordable E-design services!